Manifold Coordinates with Physical Meaning: Theoretical results

-We now consider the solution $\bhat$ to problem \eqref{eq:JO} (\flasso) under the additional constraint that $\beta_{tj'}=0$ for $j'\not \in S$.
+We now consider the solution $\bhat$ to problem \eqref{eq:J0} under the additional constraint that $\beta_{ij'}=0$ for $j'\not \in S$.
 In other words, $\bhat$ is the solution we would obtain if $S$ was known.
 Let $\zhat$ be the optimal dual variable for this problem, and let $\zhat_S=[\zhat_j]_{j\in S}$.

 We will now complete $\zhat_S$ to a $z\in \rrr^{np}$ so that the pair $(\bhat, z)$ satisfies \eqref{eq:kkt0}.
 If we succeed, then we will have proved that $\bhat$ is the solution to the original \flasso~problem, and in particular that the support of $\bhat$ is included in $S$.
+For simplicity we denote $\lambda'=\lambda\sqrt{n}$.